meyercohen/robombastic/README.md

 How to launch the game ?

 - Open up a terminal
-- Go to the directory where you have stored the CANDASSAMYCOHEN.jar file
+- Go to the directory where you have stored the ROBOMBASTIC_Meyer_Swamy.jar file
-- Type the following command line : java -jar CANDASSAMYCOHEN.jar
+- Type the following command line : java -jar ROBOMBASTIC_Meyer_Swamy.jar

 Is there any parameters that we can use ?